 We love it when we’ve got it, and we lament it when we haven’t.
 In any case, it’s rare to come across an individual who doesn’t appreciate the value of money.

-By this, we’re not talking about those oh-so sophisticated machines down at the Royal Mint.
-Instead, we’re talking the actual historical origins of money.
+By this, we’re not talking about those oh-so-sophisticated machines down at the Royal Mint.
+Instead, we’re talking about the actual historical origins of money.

 Here’s a brief overview of how the whole thing got started:

 Before money was invented, all business transactions had to take place by way of bartering.
-It was the case of swapping commodities of equal value with interested parties, which for obvious reasons was an imperfect and complicated system.
-Particularly given how different people assigned different value to different commodities.
+It was the case of swapping commodities of equal value with interested parties, which, for obvious reasons, was an imperfect and complicated system.
+Particularly given how different people assign different values to different commodities.

-1. Scarceness.
-For a form of currency to be viable, it has to be something that isn’t readily available.
-Rarity having always been a desirable trade for materials and commodities.
+- Scarceness: For a form of currency to be viable, it has to be something that isn’t readily available.
+Rarity has always been a desirable trade for materials and commodities.

-3. Portability.
-Trading commodities for commodities is one thing, but it’s not as if you can carry your livestock, your car or your home around in your pocket.
+- Portability: Trading commodities for commodities is one thing, but it’s not as if you can carry your livestock, your car, or your home around in your pocket.
 Hence, portability is key.

-5. Divisibility.
-One of the biggest problems inherent with the bartering system is the fact that most standard commodities and assets aren’t divisible.
-Owing change in the form of half a goat presenting a variety of problems.
+- Divisibility: One of the biggest problems inherent in the bartering system is the fact that most standard commodities and assets aren’t divisible.
+Owing change in the form of half a goat presents a variety of problems.

-6. Desirability.
-Of course, for a form of currency to be deemed viable, it also needs to be in some way desirable.
-Precisely why most forms of historic currency have been rare, sought-after and generally quite pretty to look at.
+- Desirability: Of course, for a form of currency to be deemed viable, it also needs to be in some way desirable.
+Precisely why most forms of historic currency have been rare, sought-after, and generally quite pretty to look at.

 At some point in time, common sense brought about the use of precious metals to make coins.
-At the very dawn of modern currency, it was the quantity of the precious metal used to create the coin that determined its value respectively.
+At the very dawn of modern currency, it was the quantity of the precious metal used to create the coin that determined its value.

-Cryptocurrency like the Bitcoin may have enormous potential, but for the time being at least is simply too volatile and controversial to mount a global takeover.
+Cryptocurrencies like Bitcoin may have enormous potential, but for the time being, they are simply too volatile and controversial to mount a global takeover.
 For a variety of reasons, people in general simply aren’t ready to permanently quit the cash-based currency system just yet.

-So while you can expect to hear a lot more about cryptocurrency going forwards, you can rest assured the coins and notes in your pocket will hold their value for now.
+So while you can expect to hear a lot more about cryptocurrency going forward, you can rest assured that the coins and notes in your pocket will hold their value for now.